 There’s also a description field for you to enter information about the trigger.
 As with connections, it is best to add as much information as possible here, to help you recall what the trigger is for, as well as help out anyone else who needs to work with it later.

 Below the description field, there’s a switch to activate the trigger, which you’ll need to flip if you want it to work.
 When you’ve got everything set how you want it, click the “Add” button to create the trigger.
 You should now see the trigger listed.

 As well as the standard fields listed you can synchronize custom fields by adding them to the sync rules.
-There is a customFields property in JQL which stores custom fields in an array.
-You can add a line of code like this:
+There is a customFields property in Jira that stores custom fields in an array.

 replica.customFields. ”Custom field name” = issue.customFields.
-“Custom field name”
+“Custom field name”.

 Here you replace the “Custom field name” with whatever your field is called.
 This kind of flexibility gives you fine control over how Exalate maps your data from one platform to the other.